MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 [Materialized views](../../query/materializedviewfunction.md) expose an *aggregation* query over a source table.
 Materialized views always return an up-to-date result of the aggregation query (always fresh).
 [Querying a materialized view](../../query/materializedviewfunction.md) is expected to be more performant than running the aggregation directly over the source table.

 > [!NOTE]
 > Materialized views have some [limitations](#known-issues-and-limitations), and are not guaranteed to work well for all scenarios.
-Review [performance considerations](#performance-considerations) before working with the feature.
+Review the [performance considerations](#performance-considerations) before working with the feature.

 ## Key features